There are many paths to marketing ROI. Finding yours is more important than ever.

 Often this is an executive view for large enterprise organizations with big data.
 These organizations can identify trends and best practices from this perspective as they have the breadth of information to make these comparisons.

-Helena Lewis, Chief – Marketing Operations and Technology at National Instruments, sees this type of ROI as “a shared view of the world — customers, activities, performance management.
+Helena Lewis, Chief – Marketing Operations and Technology at NI (formerly National Instruments), sees this type of ROI as “a shared view of the world — customers, activities, performance management.
 We have global initiatives, and we have revenue objectives for each one of them.”
 She calls this “Return on Objective.”

 At Allocadia, we allow companies to measure aggregate ROI by simply combining CRM, Point of Sale, or other aggregate results data with the investment data housed in Allocadia.